psybits/gopsydose/README.md

 For any more info, again: `gopsydose -help`

+### Proxy

+In order to use a proxy, checkout the [ProxyURL](#proxyurl) setting!

+The address "socks5://127.0.0.1:9150" is for connection via Tor, using an opened Tor browser.
+When the browser is opened, it also starts a proxy server with that address, so it can be used to query data using Tor.
+Using the browser is the easier method, there's no need to run services/daemons manually and configuring them.

 ## Alias

 You can use the `example.alias` file to setup an easier to use environment